typelead/eta/docs/source/getting-started.rst

    .. note::

       Note that this will create a JAR file *without* dependencies.
 This is best suited for development.

-If you would like to generate an uberjar, make sure you run the following two commands:
+      For production deployments, you may want to generate a standalone JAR file, also called an **uberjar**.
+If you would like to generate an uberjar, run the following two commands:

       .. code-block:: console

           etlas clean
           etlas configure --enable-uberjar-mode

-      These commands need only be run once to set the local Cabal config.
-All future builds will generate uberjars.
-To go back to shared mode:
+      These commands need only be run once to set the local Etlas configuration.
+      To go back to shared mode for the project:

       .. code-block:: console